TaydenWhite/taydenwhite.github.io/content/en/Professional Portfolio/J&J content/_index.md

 ---

-Here is some of the content that I learned at J&J.
+Whether it be the methods I used to delegate work, or the products that I was working on, I learned so much from my time at J&J. Here is some of the content that I learned at J&J.